• Home

 • Rob Halford, Ian Hill – Judas Priest

-• Joe Elliot, Phil Collen – Def Leppard
+• Joe Elliott, Phil Collen – Def Leppard

 • Jason Bonham – Bonham, Led Zeppelin